llvm/circt/docs/Dialects/FIRRTL/RationaleFIRRTL.md

 an implementation-specific built-in library.
 Unlike traditional libraries, implementations of intrinsics have access to internals of the compiler, allowing them to implement features not possible in the language.

+## Split of Design and Verification

+The compilation of FIRRTL circuits inherited many undocumented semantics from custom SiFive annotations and transforms.
+One such semantic is a partitioning of the circuit into _design_ and _design verification_.
+Practically, this means that parts of the circuit are intended for FPGA or ASIC synthesis and, ultimately, fabrication.
+Other parts of the circuit are only used for verification of the design.

+This split was historically handled with an optional `sifive.enterprise.firrtl.MarkDUTAnnotation` on exactly one module in the design.
+The module with this annotation is then the design-under-test (DUT).
+Other modules can then be said to be "in" or "under" the DUT if that module is ever reachable, by instantiation, from the DUT.

+For circuits which have no `sifive.enterprise.firrtl.MarkDUTAnnotation`, then a problem arises about what to do.
+In this situation, transforms typically treat the main module as the DUT.
+To differentiate between a DUT which may or may not exist, the notion of an _effective DUT_ was added.
+This is the DUT if the annotation is present or the main module if the annotation is absent.

+The `InstanceInfo` analysis centralizes the determination of DUT and effective DUT as well as queries of if a module is partially (has any instance) or fully (has all instances) under these definitions of the DUT.
+This is centralized to avoid having per-pass interpretations of these semantics which may be subtly different.
+These semantics are _not_ made first-class in FIRRTL dialect because they are viewed as something that should be replaced.
+E.g., a pass like `CreateSiFiveMetadata` which adds metadata based on whether or not something is under the effective DUT should be removed in favor of directly encoding the metadata the user wants in the FIRRTL.

+As the FIRRTL language has been expanded with verification features, this has created friction with the notion of this partitioning.
+One such language feature is layers.
+Layers allow for optional code, which does not affect anything outside it (except through forces), to be included in modules via a Verilog elaboration-time mechanism (either via SystemVerilog's `bind` directive or by setting certain `` `define `` textual macros).
+Due to both the usage of these features for verification and the fact that they were added after these legacy transforms, layers are viewed as being _not_ in the design.
+To accommodate this, the `InstanceInfo` pass additionally defines a semantic of a module being "in" or "under" the design which is separately tracked from whether or not something is "in" or "under" the DUT.